MegumiinUwU/University-Library-Website/README.md

 - **Category Filter**: Books can be filtered by category for easy browsing.
 - **Random Quotes**: A random quote is displayed on top of the view books page, fetched from an API.
 - **Dark Mode**: Users can switch to dark mode, which is saved across sessions using local storage.
+- **Dynamic Book Display**: Each time the home page is refreshed, different books are displayed using AJAX.

 ### Admin Features
 - **Sign Up and Log In**: Admins can sign up and log in to their accounts.
 The system uses cookies to retrieve data specific to each admin, including their profile and admin functionalities.
 - **Profile Management**: Admins can view and edit their profile information, including profile picture, name, password, and date of birth.
 Editing requires authentication via password entry to ensure security.
-- **Book Inventory Management**: Admins can manage the book inventory without using Django’s built-in admin panel.
+- **Book Management**: Admins can manage the book stock without using Django’s built-in admin panel.
 They can add, edit, and delete books.
 - **Book Editing via AJAX**: Admins can edit book details dynamically using AJAX for a smooth and responsive experience.
 - **Paginator**: A paginator is implemented to display only 10 books per page with navigation buttons for next and last pages.
 This is used in viewing, borrowing, and editing books.
 - **Category Filter**: Books can be filtered by category for easy browsing.